-Povidlové šátečky, Czech cookies stuffed with sweet & tangy plum butter, so delicious on their own!
-Powidl crescent cookies are made from cheese pastry, which requires only 3 ingredients.
+Povidlové šátečky, Czech crescent cookies filled with sweet & tangy plum butter, are so delicious on their own!
+These crescents are made from cheese pastry, which requires only 3 ingredients.

 Cheese pastry is one of the most popular kinds of pastry here in the Czech Republic.
 The main ingredient is „tvaroh“ – in the USA, the best substitute would probably be Farmer´s Cheese for this recipe (more on this later on).